WalkerWhite/introcs-python/docs/color_hsl.rst

 .. currentmodule:: introcs

-HSV
+HSL
 ===

 ``import introcs``

-This class represents an HSV color value.
+This class represents an HSL color value.
 As an additive color, it has conversion methods for ``tkinter``, ``kivy`` and ``PIL``.
 However, most of these methods require conversion to RGB color space before use.

-HSV colors are represented by a cone.
-Pure color values such as red or green are positioned at the vertical top of the cone, with a ``value`` of 1.0.
+HSL colors are represented by a double cone.
+Pure color values such as red or green are positioned at the vertical center of the cone, with a ``lightness`` value of 0.5.

 Constructor
 -----------

-.. autoclass:: HSV
+.. autoclass:: HSL

 Attributes
 ----------

-.. autoattribute:: HSV.hue
+.. autoattribute:: HSL.hue
-.. autoattribute:: HSV.saturation
+.. autoattribute:: HSL.saturation
-.. autoattribute:: HSV.value
+.. autoattribute:: HSL.lightness

 Methods
 -------

-.. automethod:: HSV.glColor
+.. automethod:: HSL.glColor
-.. automethod:: HSV.webColor
+.. automethod:: HSL.webColor
-.. automethod:: HSV.rgba
+.. automethod:: HSL.rgba

 .. toctree::
    :maxdepth: 2